unibo-dtm-se-2324-graphproject/report./sections/02-requirements/index.md

 -**Usability**: The application must cater to a diverse audience, including high school students, college learners, and educators.

-Implementation Requirements
+## Implementation Requirements

 --**Backend Development**: The backend should be developed using Node.js and Express to handle graph generation requests and manage user inputs effectively.
-    --**Acceptence Criteria**: The API should be designed to process user inputs for equations and range specifications, returning the necessary data to generate the graphs.
+    --**Acceptance Criteria**: The API should be designed to process user inputs for equations and range specifications, returning the necessary data to generate the graphs.
 The backend should be able to serve the static files required for the frontend and facilitate any necessary data handling.
 -**Frontend Development**: Utilize HTML, CSS, and JavaScript to create a responsive web application that interacts with the backend seamlessly.
-    -Acceptance Criteria: The frontend should allow users to input equations and customize graph settings easily.
+    -**Acceptance Criteria**: The frontend should allow users to input equations and customize graph settings easily.
 It should dynamically display graphs using a graphing library like Plotly.js, enabling users to visualize their equations.
 --**Graphing Library**: Implement a graphing library (e.g., Plotly.js) to render graphs based on user inputs.
     -Acceptance Criteria: The library should effectively display mathematical functions and allow customization of graph properties (e.g., color, scale, axis labels).
 The graphs should update upon user submission without requiring page reloads.
 -**Publishing**: The Graph Website package should be published on npm to allow users to install and utilize the tool easily.